yoyo6022/Detecting_Potential_Candidate_Springboard_Capstone2/README.md

 - To explore and analyze enrollee data for XYZ training institute
 - To identify the key features that lead the enrollee to look for new employment.
 - To develop machine learning models that predict the probability of enrollee looking for a new job
-- To identify the final model that captures the most target enrollees within the top 20% of the test dataset ordered by their predicted probability
+- To identify the final model that captures the most target enrollees within the top 20%, top 50% of the test dataset ordered by their prediction scores (in descending order)

 ### Reports